Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Syntax.md

 Listed domains can access the node using JSON-RPC.
 If your client interacts with EthSigner using a browser app (such as Remix or a block explorer), you must allow the client domains.

-The default value is "none".
+The default value is `none`.
 If you do not allow any domains, browser apps cannot interact with your EthSigner node.

 !!! tip